baylej/tmx/doc/src/datastructure.rst

    .. c:member:: unsigned int ul_x

-      Upper-left x coordinate of this tile on the tileset image, irrelevant if the this tile has its own image.
+      Upper-left x coordinate of this tile on the tileset image, irrelevant if this tile has its own image.

    .. c:member:: unsigned int ul_y

-      Upper-left y coordinate of this tile on the tileset image, irrelevant if the this tile has its own image.
+      Upper-left y coordinate of this tile on the tileset image, irrelevant if this tile has its own image.

+   .. c:member:: unsigned int width

+      Witdh of this tile on the tileset image, irrelevant if this tile has its own image.

+   .. c:member:: unsigned int height

+      Height of this tile on the tileset image, irrelevant if this tile has its own image.

    .. c:member:: tmx_image *image